container-compose/desktop/README.md

 ![container overview screen](assets/overview.png)

-In addition, there is a side project (cli) which aims to provide the same ergonomics as `docker compose` in a single binary that interacts with containers.
+In addition, there is a companion side project ([cli](https://github.com/container-compose/cli) which aims to provide the same ergonomics as `docker compose` that interacts with containers and can use your existing docker compose files.

 Both projects are new - the tech has only been available for a week!
 So there is a lot more to do to make this useful.
 Feedback is naturally welcome.